AceLewis/spintax/README.md

 # Regex help

 I would like to say that http://regex101.com helped me a lot with the creation of the Regex, if you need to make Regex I recommend using this website as it is a great tool.
 They also have an IRC channel that is friendly, and the user OnlineCop helped me with the non capturing group I used to match the spintax brackets.

+# Licence

+This software is licensed under the GNU General Public License (version 3) as published by the Free Software Foundation this licence http://www.gnu.org/licenses/ .
+If you would want a different licence please contact me, @_AceLewis.